elomaur/100-days-of-code/log.md

 **Today's Progress**: Going over the HTML and HTML5 Curriculum in freeCodeCamp again as a refresher.
 Completed additional modules.

 **Thoughts:** ...

+# R1 Day42: December 5, 2018

+**Today's Progress**: Completed a few modules of HTML in #freecodecamp and started a challenge in treehouse from the static members and fields course.
+Challenge ongoing.
+I am determined to complete it without help.

+**Thoughts:** ...